401d22DLSA/Team-Agreement/README.md

 ---------------------------
 ## Communication Plan
 **1. What hours will you be available to communicate?**
-- DaJon: Class times
+- Dan: Class times
-- Laurence: Class times
+- Logan: Class times
-- Reece: Class times
+- Anthony: Class times
 - Sarah: Class times, can be available until 8pm pacific when needed

 **2. What platforms will you use to communicate (ie. Slack, phone …)?**